Barón Rojo: Fourth album, live releases, international tours: 1984–86

-Following this, Barón Rojo released their fourth studio album, En un lugar de la marcha, in 1985, as well as two live albums, titled Barón al Rojo Vivo (1984) and Siempre Estás Allí (1986).
+In 1985, Barón Rojo released their fourth studio album, En un lugar de la marcha, which included the popular song "Hijos de Caín", as well as two live albums, titled Barón al Rojo Vivo (1984)—produced by Chris Tsangarides—and Siempre Estás Allí (1986).
 Their international tours continued through Europe and Latin America; in 1984–1985, they had Metallica, at the time a relatively young band, open for them at a number of shows.
 As of 2018, the American band still played live cover versions of Barón Rojo songs.

 Changing style, band tensions, fluctuating lineup: 1987–89

 From then on, the band began experimenting with new musical elements, including orchestral compositions, as can be heard on their 1987 album, Tierra de Nadie, which includes their well-known song "Tierra de nadie".
 This album, the band's fifth, rounded out what are considered to be Barón Rojo's best releases.
 Meanwhile, the mood between band members, described by them as "pure hatred", kept on getting worse.

 By the end of 1989, after they released their albums No va más and Obstinato, bassist/singer/composer José Luis Campuzano ("Sherpa") and drummer Hermes Calabria exited the band, leaving the De Castro brothers with an ever-changing lineup, with a turnover ranging from one to several years.